Welcome to Ted Goertzel's Home

 H.G.
 Wells: Novelist, Historian and Futurist

-at the Institute for Learning in Retirement at Marietta College, beginning January March 20, 2018.
+at the Institute for Learning in Retirement at Marietta College, in the spring term of 2018.
 To access the web site and lecture slides for the course, click on the link.

 Lula: The Rise and Fall of an Icon (2018 edition)

 On September 30, 2015, I presented paper on Cybernetic Socialism and the Technological Singularity at the International Congress on Utopian Imaginaries in Madrid, Spain.
 Click here to access the slides.

 On March 6, 2016, I presented a paper

 Presidents and Quasi-Presidents of the Americas: A

 Comparative Analysis, " at the meetings of the Midwest